What would you do if you retired early? Let’s check the available options and get you some ideas that make you very

 Most important for me is to find my jam – what I want to do in early retirement is simply follow joy.
 I will do more of what I love and less of what I don’t love.

 That’s basically how I’m handling life right now as well.
 Getting rid of some of the things that I don’t love, like my job, is a process.
 In the meanwhile, I’m trying different jobs in different fields and I’ll see what comes up.
 In general, I’m saying no to things that don’t bring me joy.

 Writing this article makes me even more impatient on the road to financial independence.
 Knowing that I’ll get there, no matter what things will happen, gives me some peace.
 I just want to do all the things that I enjoy, skipping the work stuff.

 I would love to have some more time to do the things that I enjoy.
 Don’t we all want that?
-I’m excited to hear from you about the things that you would like to do if you retired early.
+I’m excited to hear from you about the things that you would like to do if you retire early.

 What would you like to do if you retired early?